otoolep/questdb.io/docs/designatedTimestamp.md

 ---

 QuestDB offers the option to elect a column as `designated timestamp`.
-This allows to leverage specific high-performance time-series functions of QuestDB, but introduces a constraint on the column in question that will reject out of order inserts.
+This allows you to leverage specific high-performance time-series functions of QuestDB, but introduces a constraint on the column in question that will reject out of order inserts.

 #### Properties
-- Only a `timestamp` column can be `designated timestamp`
+- Only a `timestamp` column can be `designated timestamp`.
 - Only `one` column can be elected for a given table.
-- `designated timestamp` can be elected either
+- `designated timestamp` can be elected either:
-    - with table creation
+    - during table creation.
-    - on the fly on sub-tables created within a query
+    - on the fly on sub-tables created within a query.

 >Once a column is elected `designated timestamp`, it will enforce an order policy on this column.
 - Inserts in `designated timestamp` need to be incrementing